matthewsanner/inventory-scheduling-app/DEVLOG.md

 - add box.png to public folder so that test images set in the db will load on frontend
 - remove cursor-pointer tailwind class from wherever it was and add that in as a css rule for all buttons instead
 - update gitignore to ignore .vite cache

+## SCRUM-5 Enable User Authentication

+### SCRUM-21 implement role-based access

+- install djangorestframework_simplejwt on backend
+- add 'rest_framework.authtoken' to INSTALLED APPS in settings.py
+- add 'rest_framework_simplejwt.authentication.JWTAuthentication' to DEFAULT_AUTHENTICATION_CLASSES in REST_FRAMEWORK in settings.py
+- add token and token refresh paths to core/api/urls.py
+- create permissions.py with isManagerOrStaffReadOnly class that checks for authentication and authorization per the class
+- in items/api/views.py assign that permission class to ItemViewSet and CategoryChoicesView